leblocks/dotfiles/README.md

 ## TODOs
 * set correct term value? (test setting if not from docker command)
-* create New-XXXPlayground, where XXX can be Dotnet, JavaScript, Python... helpers
 * make sure that none of commands requires admin (except package installations)

 ## Repository structure